The many faces of our Mother Mary

 spiritual journey since I was four years old.

-My first encounter with her was in my backyard as a child.
+• My first encounter with her was at the age of four, I was playing alone in my backyard.
 Jesus, Mary, and Joseph came to where I was playing in the sand.
-They stood before me, Jesus as a small child, with Mary and Joseph on either side of them.
+They stood before me, Jesus as a small child, with Mary and Joseph on either side of him.
 There were no words but the beauty of a child smiling at the Holy family with pure love.
 I went out to play the following day expecting them to be there but was met by a big black snake.
 I ran in the house crying and screaming, ” the snake has taken my Holy Family.”
 My father took me by the hand and went to the sand pile with me but all was gone.
 No snake, no Holy Family.

 Ten days after Danny was born, we were in a car in the eastern part of Massachusetts looking for a home.
 I kept hearing the town of Holliston in my head but knew we had to exhaust other options closer to Cambridge first.
 As the day wore on it became obvious that we needed to head towards Holliston.
 Yes, there was one house newly constructed that was being sold by the builder.
 The market was so good at the time he wouldn’t work with realtors so we drove by the house, took the number off the sign and went to the pay phone in front of Russel’s supermarket to call the builder.
 I was very direct, “Margaret Munck I would like to buy the house on Rolling Meadow drive, where can we sign the papers”?
 I have to show you the house he said and I say no need I have to get back to my family in Springfield.
 He insisted so we waited and as God would have it the builder went to school with my husband.
 Several weeks later we were together again in our home in Holliston, just a few miles from the Fatima Shrine with lots of Masses and plenty of priests.
 We were going to the Baptist church as a family, but I was being called back into the Catholic Church.
 I was very reluctant as we both had short marriages in our early twenties, and I didn’t want to go through the annulment process.
 The hound of Heaven kept coming to my door and I kept saying no thank you.